pikou1995/fix-puppeteer-win32/README.md

 # fix-puppeteer-win32

+Chromium may failed to launch because of the folder having the case sensitive attribute enabled.
+Refered from this [issue](https://github.com/puppeteer/puppeteer/issues/4054#issuecomment-570115307).
-this package can fix chromium on win32 and has no side effects on other platform.
+This package can fix the problem on win32 and has no side effects on other platform.

 ## Usage